Do you have a dream? Does it involve being the master/mistress of your own time, finances and destiny by learning how to become a freelance writer?

 One of my favorite cold pitching strategies is what I refer to as 10-by-10.

 The basic premise is that you send out 10 pitches by 10 o’clock in the morning.
-Feel free to modify it to meet your exact needs.
+Feel free to modify it to meet your unique needs!

 You don’t want to bid too high for fear you might scare them off.
 And you don’t want to bid too low and resent the work if it doesn’t pay well.

 So, how do you know what to charge?
-There are a couple of ways to go about it.
+There are a few ways to go about it:

 - Set your rates based on your writing efficiency.